lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   When you run the batch file, watch for output like "No such file or directory", along with the name of the source code file.
   Check the `installation directory`_ structure, as specified above.

-- The commands in the batch file are wrong for your system.
-  This is the most likely cause of failure.
-  The subsections below give hints on providing an appropriate ``compile-c.bat`` batch file.

 - The compiler did not accept some statement in source code file ``get-address-size.c``.
   In this case, please contact the EnergyPlusToFMU team to report the problem.